-In particular, the surgeon is requested to select Insert Strut Lengths to switch to POSTOPERATIVE mode.
+In particular, the surgeon is requested to select POSTOPERATIVE in order to Insert Strut Lengths..

 It is important to underline that even if the surgeon went through a preoperative planning, when he/she reviews the information with the postoperative information, the ones used and calculated during the preoperative planning are overridden.